Pansy: Traditions and uses

 In William Shakespeare's A Midsummer Night's Dream, the "juice of the heartsease" is a love potion and "on sleeping eyelids laid, will make a man or woman madly dote upon the next live creature that it sees."
 (II.1).

 In the language of flowers, a honeyflower and a pansy left by a lover for his beloved means, "I am thinking of our forbidden love".
 In 1858, the writer James Shirley Hibberd wrote that the French custom of giving a bride a bouquet of pansies (thoughts) and marigolds (cares) symbolized the woes of domestic life rather than marital bliss.

 A German fable tells of how the pansy lost its perfume.
 Originally pansies would have been very fragrant, growing wild in fields and forests.
 It was said that people would trample the grass completely in eagerness to pick pansies.
 Unfortunately, the people’s cows were starving due to the ruined fields, so the pansy prayed to give up her perfume.
 Her prayer was answered, and without her perfumed scent, the fields grew tall, and the cows grew fat on the fresh green grass.

 American pioneers thought that “a handful of violets taken into the farmhouse in the spring ensured prosperity, and to neglect this ceremony brought harm to baby chicks and ducklings.”
 On account of its place in American hearts, a game called “Violet War” also arose.
 In this game, two players would intertwine the hooks where the pansy blossoms meet the stems, then attempt to pull the two flowers apart like wishbones.
 Whoever pulled off the most of their opponent’s violet heads was proclaimed the winner.
 Young American settlers also made pansy dolls by lining up the pansy flower “faces”, pasting on leaf skirts and twig arms to complete the figures.

-The pansy is also used in phytotherapy.
+The pansy is also used in herbalism and traditional medicine.